Asnuntuck Community College, Room 119

-**For details about our on-campus library services see our Summer 2021: Student Guide to On-Campus Library Services.
+**For details about our on-campus library services see our Fall 2021: Student Guide to On-Campus Library Services.

 Remote, online library sessions with ACC librarians are available in Microsoft Teams.
-Remote sessions are available starting Wednesday, June 2, 2021 and ending Monday, August 16, 2021.
 Sign into your free school Microsoft Teams account by clicking here.
 For details and directions about using Teams, see these instructions.
 For a brief guide, click here.

 Scheduling Your Remote, Online Session

 - Online library appointments may be requested up to one hour in advance by emailing us at email@example.com or firstname.lastname@example.org.
 We will then send you a Teams invite for the agreed upon time.